Bessie Jones (schooner)

 That force became the Maryland State Fishery Force under the Conservation Commission of Maryland with which the schooner served when the entire force, boats and men, became a part of the U.S. Naval Reserve in an agreement between the state and the Navy in 1917.
 The force was one of the elements forming today's Maryland Department of Natural Resources Police.

-In January 1893 new Driggs-Schroeder guns for the Oyster Navy had arrived and were to be installed on the schooners May Brown, Anna B. Smith and Bessie Jones.
+In January 1893 new Driggs-Schroeder guns for the Oyster Navy had arrived and were to be installed on the schooners May Brown, Anna B. Smith, and Bessie Jones.
 The oyster wars continued with one account involving Bessie Jones in 1906 resulting in the Captain, Douglas Russel killing one of the oyster pirates.
 Russel had been warned by a dredger named Harris that the law was not going to keep him from dredging the Cobb Island beds.
-Russel warned the dredger that "The law and my 45-70 rifle can do just that."
+Russel warned the dredger "The law and my 45-70 rifle can do just that."
 The dredger was caught by Russel illegally night dredging, and Russel began firing into the dredger's rigging to disable it for arrest.
 Harris fired back and Russel fired back killing Harris.

-The Navy approached the Conservation Commission shortly after the nation's entry into World War I proposing the Commission's boats be used to maintain constant local patrols.
+The Navy approached the Conservation Commission shortly after the nation entered into World War I proposing the commission's boats be used to maintain constant local patrols.
 The state legislature agreed that the boats and men of the state force would become part of the U.S. Naval Reserve providing they patrol the same districts for fisheries enforcement as well as federal interests with the benefit that patrol time would be increased and the expense for all be paid by the federal government.
-The Maryland State Fishery Force boats began operating under a contract in which they were under a free lease to the United States Navy in August 1917, serving as Squadron Number 8 of the 5th Naval District, patrolling their regular areas enforcing state conservation law and federal laws.
-They were under the command of a Conservation Commission member who was also a Lieutenant in the Navy with all expenses, wages, supplies and repairs paid by the federal government.
+The Maryland State Fishery Force boats began operating under a contract in which they were under a free lease to the United States Navy in August 1917, serving as Squadron Number 8 of the 5th Naval District, patrolling their regular areas and enforcing state conservation law and federal laws.
+They were under the command of a Conservation Commission member who was also a Lieutenant in the Navy with all expenses, wages, supplies, and repairs paid by the federal government.